-The 1inch Network is a DEX and DeFi aggregator protocol across multiple chains.
-At the time of writing this blog post, 1Inch support these blockchains: Ethereum, BSC, Polygon, Optimism, Arbitrum, Gnosis chain, and Avalanche
+1inch Network is a DEX and DeFi aggregator protocol across multiple chains.
+At the time of writing, 1Inch supports these blockchains: Ethereum, BSC, Polygon, Optimism, Arbitrum, Gnosis chain, and Avalanche.

-Aggregation Protocol provides cost-efficient swap transactions across multiple liquidity sources while offering users competitive rates.1inch incorporates the pathfinder algorithm, which finds the best paths among different markets on supported blockchains
+Aggregation Protocol provides cost-efficient swap transactions across multiple liquidity sources while offering competitive rates to users.
+1inch incorporates the pathfinder algorithm that finds the best paths among different markets on supported blockchains.

 Liquidity Protocol allows users to earn passive income on their crypto assets by depositing them in 1inch liquidity pools.
 The cryptocurrencies held in liquidity pools can then be used as the opposite side of transactions by traders who place trades using the 1inch decentralized exchange.
-In return, liquidity providers earn ‘LP tokens,’ which can be staked or exchanged for other cryptocurrencies.
+In return, liquidity providers receive ‘LP tokens’ that can be staked or exchanged for other cryptocurrencies.

 1inch limit order protocol is a set of smart contracts that can work on any EVM blockchain.
-Key features of the protocol are flexibility and high gas efficiency that is achieved by using two different order types – regular Limit Order and RFQ Order.
+Key features of the protocol are flexibility and high gas efficiency, which is achieved by using two different order types – regular Limit Order and RFQ Order.

 In this blog post, we’ll mention information about the following 1inch audits:

-1inch Cumulative Merkle drop Audit was performed between 07.09.2021 and 10.09.2021 by The Ackee Blockchain Security.
+1inch Cumulative Merkle drop audit was performed between September 7 and September 10, 2021.
 Our security team also found 2 low severity issues that were fixed by 1inch’s development team.

-We aim for a gradual and diligent approach to auditing 1inch, and therefore our audit methodology consists of:
+We strive for a gradual and thorough approach to auditing the LayerZero protocol, which is why our audit methodology consists of: